dapperfu/JenkinsMatlab/01 - Install Jenkins.md

 <a href="Images/2016-12-01 08_29-000015.png"><img src="Images/2016-12-01 08_29-000015.png" align="center" height="300"></a>

+## Change Jenkins Run Time User.

+Jenkins runs as a Windows service (starting at boot).
+By default it is setup to run as the local System Account.
+In most cases this should work fine, however it makes debugging MATLAB run in Jenkins more difficult.

+In my opinion it is advisable change it to your local user.
+This way all of your environment variables and paths are set correctly.

 <a href="Images/2016-12-01 08_31-000016.png"><img src="Images/2016-12-01 08_31-000016.png" align="center" height="300"></a>

 <a href="Images/2016-12-01 08_32-000017.png"><img src="Images/2016-12-01 08_32-000017.png" align="center" height="300"></a>